Grawnya/f1-dublin-race-ticket-booking-system/README.md

 | [19](https://github.com/Grawnya/f1-dublin-race-ticket-booking-system/issues/19) | As a user, I can easily reach the home page in case I get an error so that I am not stuck on an error page and have to select the back button. | Could Have |
 | [20](https://github.com/Grawnya/f1-dublin-race-ticket-booking-system/issues/20) | As a site owner/admin, I can log in so that I can access the website's backend. | Must Have |
 | [21](https://github.com/Grawnya/f1-dublin-race-ticket-booking-system/issues/21) | As a site owner/admin, I can delete tickets booked by users so that I can alter the race's attendance and stand capacity. | Must Have |
+\
+&nbsp;

 #### For Future Sprints
 | id  |  Content | Label |
 | ------ | ------ | ------ |
 | [10](https://github.com/Grawnya/f1-dublin-race-ticket-booking-system/issues/10) | As a user, I can obtain email confirmation of my ticket bookings so that I know I have successfully booked the tickets. | Could Have |
+\
+&nbsp;

+## Scope
+In order to ensure that the current sprint (i.e. the elements required for the current project submission) are completed, the focus was as follows:
+\
+&nbsp;

+### Sprint 1
+This sprint focuses on the “Must Haves” and the marking criteria:
+* A homepage with basic details on how to book tickets and obtain race details.
+* Navbar enabling the user to reach the different pages within the site.
+* The ability of the user to login and create a profile.
+* An application that allows the user to book a ticket and then edit or delete the ticket based on their situation.
+\
+&nbsp;

+### Sprint 2
+This sprint builds on Sprint 1:
+* Fills the homepage up with more details on how to book tickets and obtain race details, adding extra styling and animation of a more enjoyable experience.
+* Creating a “Tickets Sold” page to allow the user to see who else is attending.
+* Adding styling to card elements to create mock tickets with user’s details for their “My Tickets” page.
+\
+&nbsp;

+### Future Sprints
+Elements to add to the site in the future:
+* Create an app that allows users to add tickets based on clicking on an animated SVG of a stand, similar to the cinema.
+* Incorporate email confirmation.
+* Allow user to put in banking details to confirm the booking.